marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 Authorization (i.e, sharing/delegation of resources to other subjects).

 It's also important to remind: Capability models have a _subjects-as-processes_ interpretation instead of the _subjects-as-users_ interpretation known in the ACL model.
-Due this reason, you can easily conclude that ACL models provide coarse-grained access control while Capabilities themselves are fine-grained access control mechanisms.
+Due this reason, you can easily conclude that the ACL model provides coarse-grained access control while Capabilities themselves are fine-grained access control mechanisms.
 These subjects interpretations are <u>requirements</u> for both models, once we have leaved these requirements, we're out of the respective security model.